Frequently Asked Questions

 Back to the top

-Question: Can I get a BS degree in less than four years?
+Question: Can I earn a BS degree in less than four years?

 Answer: Yes.
 We offer most required classes in both the fall and spring semesters.
 We also offer various classes in the summer.
-Students taking advantage of these opportunities can graduate in about three years.
+Students who take advantage of these opportunities can graduate in about three years.

 Back to the top